AmruthPillai/CS-VTU-Lab-Manual/5th-Sem/SystemSoftware_Lab/11_MultiThreadedFibonacciSeries/11MultiThreadedFibonacciSeries.md

 ## Output
 ```
-> cc -fopenmp 11.c
+$ cc -fopenmp 11.c
-> ./a.out
+$ ./a.out

-enter the no of terms of fibonacci series which have to be generated
+Enter the no. of terms of Fibonacci Series which have to be generated:
-5
-id of thread involved in thes computation of fib no 3 is=0
-id of thread involved in the computation of fib no 4 is=0
-id of thread involved in the computation of fib no 5 is=0
+7

-the elements of fib series are
+The elements of Fibonacci Series are:
-0,id of the thread displaying this no is =  1
-1,id of the thread displaying this no is =  1
-1,id of the thread displaying this no is =  1
-2,id of the thread displaying this no is =  1
-3,id of the thread displaying this no is =  1
+0       1       1       2       3       5       8
 ```